ranyitz/qnm/README.md

 Add information regarding why this package was installed in the first place, by showing its dependent packages.

+### -o , --open

+Open the module's `package.json` file with the default editor.

+### -d, --debug

+See full error messages, mostly for debugging.

 ### --disable-colors

 Disables the most of colors and styling.
 E.g. version colors.